TauhidMark011/Image-Hash-System/README.md

 # Blocktask_tecblic
 *Tools and Technologies Used on the development:

-Steps followed on working in the project --
+Steps followed on working in the project Test cases --

 1.Truffle framework - developing ethereum blockchain application, easy to compile to test and deploy.